SwirX/catbox/README.md

 ## License

-Catbox is open-source under the [Mozilla Public License 2.0](./LICENSE).
+Catbox is open-source under the [Creative Commons Attribution-NonCommercial 4.0 International](./LICENSE).
 You can contribute and use the code freely but **cannot monetize it directly**.

 ## Credits
 - Image Exporter (original [Python version](https://github.com/quitism/catweb/blob/main/ascii.py)) by [quitism](https://github.com/quitism)